 Response data includes:

-This functionality enables an originating entity may request to cancel a transaction in scenarios such as the sender requested payment to the wrong recipient, sent an incorrect amount in the payout instructions or sent a duplicate payout in error.
+This functionality enables an originating entity to cancel a transaction in scenarios such as the sender requested payment to the wrong recipient, sent an incorrect amount in the payout instructions or sent a duplicate payout in error.
 The request to cancel a transaction is to stop a payment submitted to Visa for processing.
 Visa can accept the cancellation request if the payment has not been sent to the network partner or wallet aggregator.
 If Visa has accepted the cancel request, then it will initiate a Return Notification transaction to the originating entity.

 Available for Visa Direct for Account, Visa Direct for Wallet and Visa B2B Connect